askmike/gekko/docs/Configuring_gekko.md

 # Configuring Gekko

 This file will explain all different parameters you can set in the [config](https://github.com/askmike/gekko/blob/master/config.js).
-But for now everything except for real trading is explained in the [config](https://github.com/askmike/gekko/blob/master/config.js) itself.
+But for now everything except for the watcher real trading is explained in the [config](https://github.com/askmike/gekko/blob/master/config.js) itself.

 ## Enabling real trading